Minister of Communications (Malaysia)

 The Minister of Communications has been Fahmi Fadzil since 12 December 2023.
-The minister was supported by Deputy Minister of Communications.
+The minister was supported by Deputy Minister of Communications, which is Teo Nie Ching, since 12 December 2023.
 The minister administers the portfolio through the Ministry of Communications.

 In the December 2023 Cabinet reshuffle, the Digital portfolio was split from this ministry, with a separate Minister of Digital appointed.

 List of ministers

 Communications

 The following individuals have been appointed as Minister of Communications, or any of its precedent titles: